futufeld/kmedoids/README.md

 type Metric a = a -> a -> Double
 ```

 That is, a value of type `Metric` is any function that takes two values of the same type and produces a result of type `Double`.
 We will soon see that the type of `a` in `Metric a` must correspond to the type of `a` in `Cluster a` when `Metric`s and `Cluster`s are used in conjunction.
-The output of `Metric` functions is intended to quantify the dissimilarity of the `a` values to which the `Metric` is applied.
-This enables us to determine the similarity of elements to different `Cluster`s and the similarity of medoids to the elements within their `Cluster`.
+The output of a `Metric` function is intended to quantify the dissimilarity of the `a` values to which the metric is applied.
+The term _distance_ refers to the extent of dissimilarity between two elements, therefore values of type `Metric` represent distance functions.
+The sum distance of a medoid from its cluster's elements is referred to as the _cost_ of the cluster.
+Using the concepts of _distance_ and _cost_, we can determine the similarity of elements to different clusters, as well as the similarity of medoids to the elements within their cluster.

 #### Required Functions